Vishalrawat01/C-_CDAC_Learning/readMe.md

 13. Write a C++ program to demonstrate the operations on pointers.
 14. Write a C++ program to swap two numbers using functions.
-3. Write a C++ program to create a menu driven calculator with the concept of switch case for menu and functions for operations.
+15. Write a C++ program to create a menu driven calculator with the concept of switch case for menu and functions for operations.
-4. Write a function to calculate factorial of a number.
+16. Write a function to calculate factorial of a number.
-5. Write a function to compute simple interest.
+17. Write a function to compute simple interest.
-6. Write a function to determine the grade of a student based on marks and utilize it to calculate grade of one students.
+18. Write a function to determine the grade of a student based on marks and utilize it to calculate grade of one students.
-7. Write a function to print all numbers between two inputs.
+19. Write a function to print all numbers between two inputs.
-8. Write a function to find the largest digit of a number.
+20. Write a function to find the largest digit of a number.
-9.
-Write functions for:
+21. Write functions for:
     Reading units
     Calculating bill based on slabs:
     0–100 → ₹3/unit
     101–200 → ₹4.5/unit
     200 → ₹6/unit
     Adding fixed charges
     Printing bill.

-10.
-Use functions for:
+22. Use functions for:
     checkBalance()
     deposit()
     withdraw()
     miniStatement()
     Main function should show a menu and call these functions.

-11.Voting Eligibility Validation System
+23. Voting Eligibility Validation System
     Functions:
     inputDOB()
     calculateAge()
     checkEligibility()
     printResult()